mattschlosser/php-totp/README.md

 unset($totp);
 ```

-It is important that you ensure that **all routes to authentication that use the TOTP secret are protected in this
+It is important that you ensure that **all routes to authentication that use the TOTP secret are protected against OTP
-way** - for example if you have a mobile app and a web app, you must ensure that a OTP used to authenticate with the web
+re-use** - for example if you have a mobile app and a web app, you must ensure that a OTP used to authenticate with the
-app cannot subsequently be used to authenticate using the mobile app.
-[RFC 4226](https://www.ietf.org/rfc/rfc4226.txt)
+web app cannot subsequently be used to authenticate using the mobile app.
-has a good discussion of the reasoning for this.
+[RFC 4226](https://www.ietf.org/rfc/rfc4226.txt) has a good discussion of the reasoning for this.

 ## Custom TOTP configurations